Proteusiq/Pragmatic-Python/chapters/preface.md

 ````
  `````
 `Example II:`
 Take word-counting: I used to cobble together if-else messes, reinventing the wheel like a rookie.
-Then I stumbled on stdlib `defaultdict` —simpler, less embarrassing, but still yet not pragmatic.
+Then I stumbled on stdlib `defaultdict`, simpler, less embarrassing, but still yet not pragmatic.
 Enter `Counter`: one clean stdlib line that does it right.
 It’s not about being clever, it’s about being simple.
 Master stdlib, and you’ll stop writing junk.

  `````{tab-set}
 ````{tab-item} Terrible